 - parsley - an optional ingredient, but the addition helps bright the flavor of the soup!

+Yes!
 The variety of peppers green, yellow, red and orange offer the perfect combination of flavors.
 If you choose all green peppers, the stew will be bitter, all red peppers will make it super sweet.

-Likewise russet potatoes are the best choice for this soup.
+Russet potatoes are the best choice for this soup.
 They are super starchy and thicken the soup nicely!

 Yes, this can be made ahead and like many soups that are slowly simmered it tastes even better on day two!